-FOR THE YEAR ENDED 30 JUNE, 2023
+NOTES TO AND FORMING PART OF THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE, 2024

-2023 2022

-\$ \$

 NOTE 9.
 Lease

 Lease liabilities are presented in the statement of financial position as follows:

-Current 41,906 -
+Current 55,757 41,906

-Non-Current 53,684
+Non-Current 70,309 53,684

-Total Leases 95,589 -
+Total Leases 126,066 95,589

-The National Office leases a commercial office building at Level 2, 215-217 Clarence Street, Sydney.
+The National Office leases a commercial office building at Level 2, 215-217 Clarence Street, Sydney and the phone system.
 This lease imposes a restriction that, unless there is a contractual right for the National Office to sublet the asset to another party, the right-of-use asset can only be used by the National Office.
 This Lease is either non-cancellable or may only be cancelled by incurring a substantive termination fee.
 The National Office is prohibited from selling or pledging the underlying leased assets as security.
 For leases over office buildings, the National Office must keep those properties in a good state of repair and return the properties in their original condition at the end of the lease.
 Further, the National Office must insure items of property, plant and equipment and incur maintenance fees on such items in accordance with the lease contracts.